 In 1905, when Woodrow Wilson was president of Princeton University, Whitney Darrow, a recent graduate, managed the University’s Alumni Weekly.
 Because of production difficulties, Darrow saw the opportunity for creating an enterprising press that could assume the Weekly’s printing.
 Charles Scribner II of the distinguished New York publishing house Charles Scribner’s Sons, who was a trustee of the University, had been considering the need for a publishing company that would issue scholarly books not feasible for commercial firms.
 Darrow visited him in March 1905, armed with a letter of introduction and a brief proposal.
 Impressed by his visitor’s pluck and the plan for a press established in the service of Princeton University that would gradually assume the role of publisher, Scribner gave him a check for $1,000.
 Darrow raised another $4,000 on the basis of Scribner’s endorsement and bought Zapf Press, a local printing outfit.
 Princeton University Press thus began as a small printer in rented quarters above Marsh’s drugstore on Nassau Street in Princeton, New Jersey.
 Charles Scribner later gave the Press he founded its land, its building (designed by his brother-in-law, the architect Ernest Flagg, and modeled after the Plantin-Moretus Museum in Antwerp, Belgium), and a generous endowment.

-Manuscripts are solicited by one of sixteen staff editors, referred to outside experts to be peer reviewed, and then passed to the Editorial Board for approval.
-The Press advertises every book bearing its imprint, sells foreign rights around the world, and employs sales representatives in the United States and abroad.
-Although the areas of publication have shifted and expanded over the years, the Press has adhered to its charter to make available books “for the promotion of education and scholarship,” frequently publishing books whose scholarly importance exceeds their financial reward.
+The Press’s areas of publication have shifted and expanded over the years, and continue to be aligned with its founding charter to make available books “for the promotion of education and scholarship.”
 In its first 25 years, the Press published nearly 400 books.
 In the 1950s, 45 new books were released each year.
 Now, in the opening decades of the twenty-first century, the Press publishes approximately 250 new books in hardcover each year and another 90 paperback reprints.
-The Press’s publications range across more than 40 disciplines from art history to ornithology, population studies to philosophy, and the Press now has more than 50 series.
+The Press’s publications range across more than 40 disciplines from art history to ornithology, computer science to philosophy, and engage readers and listeners the world over.

 From 1905 to 1917, when Whitney Darrow was director, the Press developed its printing facilities and began to publish books.
 Its first book, published in 1912, was a new edition of Lectures on Moral Philosophy by John Witherspoon, the eighteenth-century president of Princeton University’s predecessor, the College of New Jersey.
 In 1914, when the Darwinian controversy was still alive, the Press published its first best seller, Heredity and Environment by biologist E. G. Conklin.
 Particularly notable among the early books were those in the Princeton Monographs in Art and Archaeology series, which developed from ties to the University’s distinguished art history department.
 The Press also published Theodore Roosevelt’s National Strength and International Duty (1917), an intensely nationalistic declaration of the virtues of universal military training.